makhshari/markovchain/README.md

  At each step, the generator **randomly** choose a postfix from this list as the next state of a given state.

 Our Markov Model needs to only hold a list of nodes, since each node has a list of nodes after it!
 So each node is good enough to decide and knoe enough about itself :) To have faster access to each node, we use a hashmap to store IDs -> Node to have O(1) access to retrieve the Node object of any state ID.

+To give a better definition of what we mean by prefix and postfix:
+ - **prefix** -> Number of consecutive words to consider as one state.
+So states in our implementation would be prefixes.
+ - **postfix** -> Number of consecutive words after the prefix to consider as the postfix of that state.
+ - **output** -> Number of words to generate.

+For example for the sentence "Hello I am Amir" with prefix=2 and postfix=2, if we are at index 0 the current chain would be "Hello I" -> "am Amir"

 # Error handling